What is an Escrow Deposit in a Real Estate Transaction?

 When is the Escrow Deposit Collected?

-Collection timing is set by the offer.
-Most contracts provide common options like:
+The timing of an escrow deposit is determined by the purchase offer.
+Most real estate contracts provide common options such as:

-- Deposit is due within a stated number of days after acceptance
+2. The escrow deposit is due within a specific number of days after the offer is accepted

-Most buyers choose option two.
-If a deposit submitted with an offer is deposited before acceptance and the offer is rejected, refund timing can take longer.
-With the “after acceptance” option, the deposit is only collected if both parties agree to terms.
+Most buyers choose the second option.
+If a deposit is submitted with an offer and the offer is rejected, refund timing can sometimes take longer.
+When the deposit is due after acceptance, the funds are only collected once both parties agree to the contract terms.

 Where Does the Escrow Deposit Go?